r3wald/espurna-wiki/Build-and-update-from-Visual-Studio-Code-using-PlatformIO.md

 ## Environment variables for OTA uploads

-In recent versions of Espurna some required OTA parameters are now picked up from environment variables.
+OTA parameters are now picked up from environment variables.

-You need to set them up for every `Upload (ota)` task you want to use.
+You need to set them up for every `Upload (...-ota)` task you want to use.
 Here's how to do it:

 - Press <kbd>F1</kbd> (on Mac it's usually <kbd>Fn</kbd>+<kbd>F1</kbd>)
-- Type a part of the name and click `Tasks: Configure Task`
+- Select `Tasks: Configure Task` *(type a part of the name and click it when it appears)*
-- Type a part of `Upload (ota)` task you need and click it when it appears
+- Select `Upload (...-ota)` task you need to use *(type a part of the name and click it when it appears)*
 - An editor for a JSON config opens.
 You'll see a section added with your task name, ex.:

 ```json